 Because you’ll be sharing sensitive financial information with your POA, it should be someone you trust.
 Most military service members choose their spouse, one of their family members, or a close friend to help them with their loan application and stand in for them at closing.

-Not sure who to have act as your POA?
-Many good Title companies can appoint one of their attorneys on staff to do this for you.
-OVM Financial has made this happen with many title companies that we’ve worked with, and we can help locate a good company for your situation should you need help finding one.
+Not sure who to have as your acting POA?
+A great title company can appoint one of their attorneys on staff to do this for you.
+We have made this happen with many title companies that we’ve worked with, and we can help locate a good company for your situation should you need help finding one.

 Understand occupancy requirement extensions and exceptions